Naveen-Attri/British-Auction-in-RFQ-System/README.md

-# ⚡ AuctionRFQ — British Auction Based RFQ System
+# AuctionRFQ — British Auction Based RFQ System

-> A real-time, competitive procurement platform where suppliers openly underbid each other in a British Auction format — with live WebSocket updates, automatic auction extensions, and a hard-stop forced close mechanism.
+> A real-time, competitive procurement platform that lets suppliers openly underbid each other using a British Auction format.
+It features live WebSocket updates, automatic auction extensions, and a hard-stop forced close mechanism to keep things moving smoothly.

 ---

-## 🌐 Demo / Live Link
+## Demo / Live Link

-> Run locally following the [Installation Instructions](#-installation-instructions) below.
+> Run locally following the [Installation Instructions](#installation-instructions) below.
 > Default URLs after setup:
 > - **Frontend:** http://localhost:3000
 > - **Backend API:** http://localhost:5000/api

 ---

-## 📸 Screenshots / Preview
+## Screenshots / Preview

 | RFQ Listing | RFQ Detail — Live Bidding | Create RFQ |
 |---|---|---|
 | Live status badges, L1 prices update in real-time via Socket.IO | Ranked bid table with flash animations, countdown timer, activity log | Full auction config with extension rules |

 > **Live features visible in action:**
-> 🟢 `LIVE` indicator · 👁 Viewer count · ⚡ Bid flash · ⏰ Extension toast · ⚔️ Bidding War mode
+> Live indicator · Viewer count · Bid flash · Extension toast · Bidding War mode

 ---

-## 🧠 About the Project
+## About the Project

 ### The Problem
-Traditional RFQ (Request for Quotation) processes in procurement are opaque — suppliers submit sealed bids and have no visibility into competitor pricing, often resulting in suboptimal prices for buyers and missed opportunities for competitive suppliers.
+Traditional RFQ (Request for Quotation) processes can be pretty opaque.
+Suppliers usually submit sealed bids and have no visibility into competitor pricing, which often results in suboptimal prices for buyers and missed opportunities for competitive suppliers.

 ### The Solution
-AuctionRFQ implements a **British Auction** model for procurement:
+AuctionRFQ brings a **British Auction** model to the table:
-- Suppliers see each other's bid rankings (L1, L2, L3...) and continuously undercut
+- Suppliers can see each other's bid rankings (L1, L2, L3...) and continuously undercut.
-- The auction auto-extends when activity happens near the closing time (preventing last-second sniping)
+- The auction auto-extends when activity happens near the closing time, preventing last-second sniping.
-- A **forced close (hard stop)** ensures the auction always ends at a defined absolute deadline
+- A **forced close (hard stop)** ensures the auction always ends at a defined absolute deadline.
-- All events are pushed to connected clients instantly via **Socket.IO WebSockets** — no page refresh needed
+- All events are pushed to connected clients instantly via **Socket.IO WebSockets**, so there's no page refresh needed.

 ---

-## ✨ Features
+## Features

 ### Core Auction Engine
-- ✅ **British Auction format** — open, competitive, descending price
+- **British Auction format** — open, competitive, descending price.
-- ✅ **Live bid ranking** — L1 (lowest) to Ln, recalculated on every bid
+- **Live bid ranking** — L1 (lowest) to Ln, recalculated on every bid.
-- ✅ **Per-supplier rebidding** — only the latest bid from each supplier counts
+- **Per-supplier rebidding** — only the latest bid from each supplier counts.
-- ✅ **Cost breakdown** — Freight + Origin + Destination charges with auto-computed total
+- **Cost breakdown** — Freight + Origin + Destination charges with an auto-computed total.

 ### Auction Extension Logic
-- ✅ **Trigger Window** — configurable X-minute window before close
+- **Trigger Window** — configurable X-minute window before close.
-- ✅ **Extension Duration** — adds Y minutes to current close on each trigger
+- **Extension Duration** — adds Y minutes to the current close on each trigger.
-- ✅ **Three extension rules** (configurable per RFQ):
+- **Three extension rules** (configurable per RFQ):
-  - **Any Bid** — any bid placed within the trigger window
+  - **Any Bid** — any bid placed within the trigger window.
-  - **Rank Change** — any supplier ranking shift in the window
+  - **Rank Change** — any supplier ranking shift in the window.
-  - **L1 Change** — only when the lowest bidder (L1) changes
+  - **L1 Change** — only when the lowest bidder (L1) changes.
-- ✅ **Hard Stop (Forced Close)** — auction NEVER extends beyond this absolute deadline
+- **Hard Stop (Forced Close)** — the auction NEVER extends beyond this absolute deadline.

 ### Real-Time (Socket.IO)
-- ✅ **Live bid table updates** — new bids appear instantly with a blue flash animation
+- **Live bid table updates** — new bids appear instantly with a blue flash animation.
-- ✅ **Extension toasts** — amber notification when auction time is extended
+- **Extension toasts** — amber notification when auction time is extended.
-- ✅ **Status sync** — `upcoming → active → closed → force_closed` pushed to all viewers
+- **Status sync** — `upcoming → active → closed → force_closed` pushed to all viewers.
-- ✅ **Viewer count** — live count of users watching the same auction room
+- **Viewer count** — live count of users watching the same auction room.
-- ✅ **LIVE indicator** — green pulsing dot when WebSocket is connected
+- **LIVE indicator** — green pulsing dot when the WebSocket is connected.

 ### Demo / Testing Tools
-- ✅ **🤖 Simulate Bid** — fires one random supplier bid that auto-undercuts current L1
+- **Simulate Bid** — fires one random supplier bid that auto-undercuts the current L1.
-- ✅ **⚔️ Bidding War** — triggers 5 rapid bids staggered over 6 seconds
+- **Bidding War** — triggers 5 rapid bids staggered over 6 seconds.
-- ✅ **Seed script** — creates 3 realistic demo RFQs with initial bids
+- **Seed script** — creates 3 realistic demo RFQs with initial bids.

 ### Pages
-- ✅ **RFQ List** — grid of all auctions, L1 prices update live without refresh
+- **RFQ List** — grid of all auctions, L1 prices update live without a refresh.
-- ✅ **RFQ Detail** — live bid rankings, bid form, config panel, scrollable activity log
+- **RFQ Detail** — live bid rankings, bid form, config panel, scrollable activity log.
-- ✅ **Create RFQ** — full config form with validation
+- **Create RFQ** — full config form with validation.

 ---

-## 🧱 Tech Stack
+## Tech Stack

 | Layer | Technology |
 |---|---|